neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         result as sum over all value, maximum value, or minimum value respectively

-        If the first arg is a Vector the reduce is done element-wise. ie min of each rank's v.x[0] returned in each rank's v.x[0], etc. Note that each vector must have the same size.
+        If the first arg is a :class:`Vector` the reduce is done element-wise. ie min of each rank's v.x[0] returned in each rank's v.x[0], etc. Note that each vector must have the same size.